Updated on April 29, 2019

 A day of technical talks

 Besides the technical talks, there were almost a dozen stalls with partners exhibiting their solutions.
 I think the main keywords were Internet of Things and Home Automation.
 Lots of experimentation is going on in that space and while the starting point is pretty much the same for everyone, the solution they come up with have a crazy variety.
 Can’t wait to see more of these ideas in action and in the devices and buildings around me.
+It is a great platform to exchange these ideas.
+Such knowledge sharing experiences can encourage a lot of people in the younger generation.
+Additional info regarding such developments needs to be discussed so that people participate and get the best knowledge in a good form.
+Technical ideas get to develop in such platforms.

 Talking to different teams I was amazed how different paths teams take.
 Almost as many different attitudes to licensing, hardware choices, business models, customer relations as people I met.
 This chaotic environment on the other hand inspires a lot of exploration.
 Ever since the event I’m rehashing what our team can learn from the real-time OS vendors, the digital signage companies in Singapore, component makers, large scale IC manufacturers, all of whom had interesting insights to offer.